davidebolo1993/VISOR/README.md

 ```

 When working in single-strand mode (-t single-strand), for each region specified in the  haplotype-specific .bed files, VISOR outputs 2 .bam files: in the 'watson' .bam file, read 1 and read 2 pairs have all forward and reverse orientation respectively; in the 'crick' .bam file, read 1 and read 2 pairs have all reverse and forward orientation respectively.
 It is also possible to specify a percentage of noise (pairs with incorrect orientation) that will be included in the crick and watson .bam files using the -n parameter.
-Users can also specify .bed files (-sceb1, -sceb2) containing informations (chromosome, start, end) for regions in which sister chromatid exchange will be performed.
+Users can also specify .bed files (-sceb1, -sceb2) containing informations (chromosome, start, end) for regions in which sister chromatid exchange will be performed for the 2 haplotypes.

 #### Plot read pairs count